 At some point, your optometrist may determine that your cataracts are severe enough to require surgery.
 That’s typically when options to correct your vision — updated prescriptions and speciality filters that block glare and increase contrast vision — are no longer sufficient to give you the vision you need.

 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Dr. John E. Ormando at Westminster Eyecare Associates in Providence today.
+For optimal vision care and cataract management, make sure to schedule an appointment with Dr. John E. Ormando at Westminster Eyecare Associates Inc. in Providence today.

 Q&A With Our Eye Doctor in Providence, Rhode Island

 Although many people use glasses to manage cataract symptoms and improve their deteriorating vision, the only way to really treat cataracts is via surgery.
 You may want to delay the procedure, but once your quality of life is affected to the degree that it’s difficult to drive or perform everyday tasks, it’s time to have cataract surgery.